 Requests for funds to be used for core services will be reviewed on a rolling basis with a turnaround time of less than two weeks.
 Applications can be submitted by faculty, students, and staff.
 Applications submitted by students or staff require approval of the PI.

 Step 2: Complete the application narrative.
-The narrative, completed on the downloaded form pages provided and should include the following:
+The narrative, completed on the application below, should include the following:

 - Background/Significance (a one paragraph overview of the project)